WilliamSGodfrey/SAVE_williamsgodfrey.github.io/_posts/blog/2016-03-01-se-historical-pass-rates.md

 ---

-_Updated June 24, 2022_
+_Updated January 5, 2023_

 The 16-hour format of the Structural Engineering exam was introduced in April 2011.
 Beginning in October of that year, I started recording the pass rates after each exam administration.
 The information provided here was obtained directly from NCEES unless otherwise noted.
-I've also calculated a Difficulty Rank metric as an attempt to determine how difficult each exam was relative to every other time the exam was administered.
-For example, the exam with an Overall Difficulty Rank of 1 was the hardest exam since I started keeing track.
+I've also calculated a Difficulty Rank metric to quantify how difficult each exam was relative to every other administration of the exam since 2011.
+The exam with an Overall Difficulty Rank of 1 was the hardest exam since I started keeing track.
 This metric is derived using the pass rates.

 This table is updated twice a year in January and June.